TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 	    pointsize: 10pt
 	    preamble: \usepackage{typo3}

-File ``Settings.yml`` is your key to override default settings from Sphinx configuration file ``conf.py`` which is automatically generated upon rendering.

 Lines 7 to 11 define options for value ``latex_documents`` which determines how to group the document tree into LaTeX source files.
 This is a list of tuples: ``startdocname``, ``targetname``, ``title``, ``author``, ``documentclass``, where the items are:

 startdocname
-	Document name that is the "root" of the LaTeX file.
+	Document name that is the "root" of the LaTeX files.
 All documents referenced by it in TOC trees will be included in the LaTeX file too.

 	.. warning::